eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 The use of the Digital Credentials API SHALL not compromise User privacy.
 To achieve this:

-- Wallet Units SHALL “register” the available attestations and attributes to the operating system to facilitate their discovery and use.
-However, this process SHALL be designed and implemented in a way that it does not introduce privacy threats, such as exposing metadata about the User’s attestations to uto any other party, including the OS/browser vendor, other applications on the same device, other users of the same device, or Relying Parties.
+- Wallet Units may have to "indicate" to the operating system the availability of attestations and attributes to facilitate their discovery and use.
+However, this process SHALL be designed and implemented in a way that it does not introduce privacy threats, such as exposing attribute values to any other party, including the OS/browser vendor, other applications on the same device, other users of the same device, or Relying Parties.
 - Similarly, the use of a browser as an intermediary in the attestation exchange process SHALL not create privacy risks, such as those arising from malicious add-ons or unauthorized tracking mechanisms.
 Browsers SHALL maintain strict privacy controls to ensure that attestation-related data is neither exposed nor accessible to unauthorized third parties.
 This principle also extends to any tunneling services used to facilitate cross-device flow.
 - Browsers and operating systems providing support for the Digital Credentials API SHALL minimize the threat of data theft and disclosure through eavesdropping the communication between the Wallet Unit and the RP’s website